Hardcode subtitles on video: Tips and Techniques

 Border style

-Specifies the type of border that is displayed around the font.
+Specifies the type of border that is displayed around the subtitle.

 • 1 Outline + drop shadow